 - 1. Support under this measure shall cover tangible and/or intangible investments which: - (a) improve the overall performance of the agricultural holding; - (b) concern the processing, marketing and/or development of agricultural products covered by Annex I to the Treaty or cotton, except fishery products.
-The output of the production process may be a product not covered by that Annex; - (c) concern infrastructure related to the development and adaptation of agriculture and forestry, including access to farm and forest land, land consolidation and improvement, energy supply and, water management; or - (d) are non-productive investments linked to the achievement of agri-and forestenvironment-climate commitments objectives as pursued under this regulation, including biodiversity conservation status of species and habitat as well as enhancing the public amenity value of a Natura 2000 area or other high nature value areas systems to be defined in the programme. - 2.
+The output of the production process may be a product not covered by that Annex; - (c) concern infrastructure related to the development and adaptation of agriculture and forestry, including access to farm and forest land, land consolidation and improvement, energy supply and, water management; or - (d) are non_productive investments linked to the achievement of agri-and forest-environment_climate commitments objectives as pursued under this regulation, including biodiversity conservation status of species and habitat as well as enhancing the public amenity value of a Natura 2000 area or other high nature value areas_systems to be defined in the programme. - 2.
 Support under point (a) of paragraph 1(a) shall be granted to farmers or groups of farmers. agricultural holdings or associations.
 In the case of investments to support farm restructuring, only farms not exceeding a certain size, to be defined by the Member States in the programme based on the SWOT analysis carried out in relation to the Union priority for rural development "enhancing competitiveness of all types of agriculture and enhancing farm viability", shall be eligible.

-- 3. Support under points (a) and (b) of paragraph 1this measure shall be limited to the maximum support rates laid down in Annex I. These maximum rates may be increased for young farmers, collective investments and integrated projects involving support under more than one measure, investments in areas facing significant natural and other specific constraints as referred to in Article 33(3) and operations supported in the framework of the EIP for agricultural productivity and sustainability in accordance with the support rates laid down in Annex I. However, the maximum combined support rate may not exceed 90%. - 4.
-Paragraph 3 shall not apply to non-productive investments referred to in Support under points (c) and (d) of paragraph 1 shall be subject to the support rates laid down in Annex I. - [4a.
-Support may be granted to young farmers benefitting from business start-up as provided for in Article 20(1)(a)(i) for investments to comply with Union standards applying to agricultural production, including occupational safety, which came into force in the previous 12 months.
-Support for investment made to comply with those Union standards may be made for a maximum of twelve months from the date of setting up.]
+- 3. Support under points (a) and (b) of paragraph 1 this measure shall be limited to the maximum support rates laid down in Annex I. These maximum rates may be increased for young farmers, collective investments and integrated projects involving support under more than one measure, investments in areas facing significant natural and other specific constraints as referred to in Article 33(3) and operations supported in the framework of the EIP for agricultural productivity and sustainability in accordance with the support rates laid down in Annex I. However, the maximum combined support rate may not exceed 90%. - 4.
+Paragraph 3 shall not apply to non-productive investments referred to in Support under points (c) and (d) of paragraph 1 shall be subject to the support rates laid down in Annex I. - 4a.
+Support may be granted to young farmers setting up for the first time in an agricultural holding as head of the holding for investments to comply with Union standards applying to agricultural production, including occupational safety.
+Such support may be provided for a maximum of 24 months from the date of setting up. - 4b.
+Where Union legislation imposes new requirements on farmers support may be granted for investments to comply with those requirements for a maximum of 24 months from the date on which they become mandatory for the agricultural holding in accordance with the relevant Union legislation.